iliasslasri/MVA_2026_SNLP/projects.md

 3. [**Unveiling Language-Specific Features in Large Language Models via Sparse Autoencoders (Deng et al., 2025)**](https://aclanthology.org/2025.acl-long.229/)
-  - Project supervisor: Gabrielle - gabrielle.le-bellier@inria.fr
+  - Project supervisor: Gabrielle Le Bellier - gabrielle.le-bellier@inria.fr
   - Abstract: Large Language Models (LLMs) are widely used by speakers of different languages and are expected to both understand and generate text across a wide range of languages.
 As a result, strong multilingual capabilities are essential for their effective deployment.
 Efforts have recently been made to investigate and enhance their multilingual capabilities.
 This paper proposes the use of Sparse Auto-Encoders (SAEs) to study the internal representations of LLMs.
 The authors show the existence of language-specific features through code-switching experiments and feature ablations.
 Furthermore, these language-specific features are used to guide steering vectors, enabling controlled generation in a desired target language.
  - After replicating the paper's results, you are encouraged to explore extensions that exploit the language-specific features.
 Possible directions include testing new datasets or tasks, or studying languages that were not considered in the paper.
  - Resources: [Codebase](https://github.com/Aatrox103/multilingual-llm-features)